brightakin/meta-verse-magna/README.md

 - Setup and run the application with the above instructions
 - Open another terminal window
-- Run the code node test.js in the route directory
+- Run the command node test.js in the route directory